intel-unesp-mcp/infieri2019-session2/README.md

 parallel region is private to each thread, and any variable declared before the parallel region is available (`shared`) for every thread.
 Compile and execute the code on the host system, and check the result.
-Recompile the source using the `-mmic` flag, upload the binary to one of the coprocessors, connect to it using ssh and execute there.

 **1.4.4** Control over the variables scope can also be done with OpenMP parallel clauses `private`, `shared`, and `firstprivate`.
 Have a look at the source file `openmp_v3.c`, which uses these three variables.
 Check what values will be assigned to them within the parallel region and how they will react to the modifications of their values.
-Then compile the source and execute on the host system, and check if your assumptions were correct.
-Recompile using the `-mmic` flag, upload the object to one of the coprocessors, connect to it using ssh and execute there a few times.
+Then compile the source and execute it several times on the host system, and check if your assumptions were correct.
 Notice that the value of `varShared` is different at each execution; in fact, its value is unpredictable.
 Why does this happen?

 **1.4.5** A common mistake when implementing parallel algorithms is